 By collecting these royalties, we can better compensate our artists who write, compose, and record the stellar music you hear in our library.

 But to get the royalties that help support Soundstripe and our artists, we need your help.
-The only way for us to know when one of our songs is used is for you to fill out and submit a cue sheet every time you plan on using our song in your next amazing TV advertisement, show, or groundbreaking film.
+The only way for us to know when one of our songs is used is for you to fill out and submit a cue sheet every time you plan on using our song in your next amazing TV advertisement, show, groundbreaking film, or other broadcast video production.

-When you’re filling out this information, please be specific about the title of your project.
+When downloading a song, you'll notice a checkbox asking if you will be using the song for film or TV broadcast.
+If you are, please check this and enter the project title.
+Please be specific about the title of your project.
 The same title you use here needs to match the title on the cue sheet.
 For example, if it’s for a TV show, please include the episode number and title.

 If you listen closely, you can hear the entire Soundstripe music team cheering for you.